31 Must-Have Mock Cherry Trees You’ll Love

 A single blossom, deep pink colored, clustered flower cherry tree, popularly associated with the Japanese Cherry Blossom.
 This Ornamental Cherry tree is native to both Japan and Korea.

-People may associate this type of cherry tree to a single variety although that is not the case.
-There are a number of cherry trees that share the same aspect.
+People may associate this type of cherry tree with a single variety although that is not the case.
+Several cherry trees share the same aspect.

 6. Fugenzo or Shirofugen Cherry Tree